-Search resumes for missing Houston girl, 4, who reportedly was previously removed from home by CPS
+Stepfather of missing Houston girl, 4, 'person of interest' in her disappearance, report says

 Child Protective Services officials told KTRK-TV that Maleah was returned to her home in February -- about six months after she was removed last August from her home, when the agency investigated allegations of physical abuse related to a head injury she sustained.
 Brittany Bowens, Davis' mother, told the television station the injury was determined to have been caused by a fall, and that she is currently terrified for her daughter.

-Bowens spoke out on Monday to reporters, making a plea that she just wants to "find my baby."
+Bowens spoke out on Monday to reporters, making a plea that she just wanted to "find my baby."

 “Maleah is a sweet girl.
 She loves to dance.
 She’s always happy," she said Monday.
 "She’s very helpful…she has a beautiful spirit.”